barmoshe/Wix-devops-workshop-final-project/readme.md

 ### 2. Install AWS Load Balancer Controller

-Ensure that the AWS Load Balancer Controller is installed in your EKS cluster.
-You can follow the [official AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html) for installation steps.
+Ensure that the AWS Load Balancer Controller is installed in your EKS cluster. [here](https://github.com/barmoshe/Wix-devops-workshop-final-project/blob/main/terraform/aws-lbc.tf) is the terraform code for it.

 ### 3. Create Namespace